briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 We have appended an additional sentence that clarifies that negative niche construction is an important factor in the maintenance of cooperation by the Hankshaw effect and that it does so by creating adaptive opportunities upon which cooperation can hitchhike.
 This now reads:

 >Specifically, negative niche construction is key for maintaining cooperation by the Hankshaw effect.
-Here, cooperators escape invasion by hitchhiking along with adaptations to the constructed environment.
+Here, cooperators prevent defector invasion by hitchhiking along with adaptations to the constructed environment.

 \smallrule